 Official Language: The official language of Cuba is Cuban Spanish, which is different to Spanish spoken in Spain.

 Health: There are a few major health concerns in Cuba for travellers such as outbreaks of dengue and chikungunya are common.
 Risks are higher during the wet season from April to November.
 Zika virus is a risk, but it’s not widespread.
 I would recommend that you contact your doctor a few weeks before you travel as in some cases you need to start any medication a few days before your trip or you may need to get a vaccination.
-The tap water is not generally safe to drink and its suggested to only drink bottled water.

 Articles on Cuba

-Looking for a particular destination, see below otherwise you can go to Cuba Travel Guide to view current posts
+Looking for a particular destination, see below otherwise you can go to Cuba Travel Guide to view current posts: